isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

-Way back in December we started talking about the new `NCI-GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ which was including the hg38 alignments.
-At that time, those were part of the isb-cgc:hg38_data_previews.
-Now they've matured into three data sets:
+Way back in December we started talking about the new `NCI-GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ which includes the hg38 alignments.
+At that time, those were part of isb-cgc:hg38_data_previews.
+At this point they've matured into three data sets:

 - isb-cgc:TCGA_bioclin_v0
 - isb-cgc:TCGA_hg19_data_v0
 - isb-cgc:TCGA_hg19_data_v0

 And, as you'll discover, there's been some changes to the "standard" column names that we used previously.
-This is done to better align with the GDC, and make things more universal across data sources.
+This was done to better align with the GDC, and make things more universal across data sources.

-For one, barcode column names (and most column names) have become all lower case and underscore separated.
-So AliquotBarcode has become aliquot_barcode.
+For one, barcode column names (and most column names) have become all lower case and underscore_separated.
+So 'AliquotBarcode' has become 'aliquot_barcode'.
 Same with SampleBarcode (sample_barcode).
 However, ParticipantBarcode has become case_barcode.
-A big change comes in changing 'Study' to 'project_short_name'.
-So if you're having trouble getting a 'old' query to work, make sure the column names haven't changed.
+Also 'Study' is now refered to as 'project_short_name'.
+So if you're having trouble getting a 'old' query to work, make sure the column names haven't changed, check whether it's in Legacy SQL or Standard SQL.

-As we transition to standard SQL and the new GDC datasets, one question that's come up here relates to gene name records.
-Overall, there's very few data types other than STRING, INTEGER, and FLOATs, but occasionally you'll bump into something that needs a different query structure, and the RECORD type is one of those.
+As we transition to standard SQL and the new GDC datasets, one question that's come up around here relates to records.
+Overall, in the isb-cgc datasets, there's very few data types other than STRINGs, INTEGERs, and FLOATs.
+But occasionally you'll bump into something that needs a different query structure, and the RECORD type is one of those.
-One place to find this rare beast is in the methylation probe annotation (isb-cgc:platform_reference.methylation_annotation)
+One place to find this rare beast is in the methylation probe annotation (isb-cgc:platform_reference.methylation_annotation).

 Each methylation probe has some genomic location, given as a chromosome and a position in nucleotide bases.
-And a frequent question that arises takes the shape "does methylation in this region of the genome affect RNA transcription?".
-It's a good question, and actually can be pretty hard to determine.
-But we'll focus on one of the first things in the analysis, mapping probes to genes.
+An analytical question that often arises is something like "does methylation in this region of the genome affect RNA transcription?".
+It's a good question, and can actually be pretty hard to determine.
+But here, we'll focus on one of the first steps in the analysis, mapping probes to genes.

 In the isb-cgc:platform_reference.methylation_annotation table, we find our RECORD, 'UCSC'.
-If we look in the details of the table (via the web interface) we see that the table has 485,577 rows and has the following description:
+If we look at the details of the table (via the web interface) we see that the table has 485,577 rows and has the following description:

 ::